AryanSinghal007/RentalSystem/README.md

 2. Implement a GUI for a more intuitive user experience.

-3. Add search functionality to find cars or customers by various attributes (e.g., car model, customer name).

-4. Integrate a database to persist customer, car, and rental data across sessions.
+3. Integrate a database to persist customer, car, and rental data across sessions.

-5. Provide reporting features such as rental history, most rented cars, and customer statistics.
+4. Provide reporting features such as rental history, most rented cars, and customer statistics.

-6. Introduce loyalty rewards for frequent customers to enhance customer retention.
+5. Introduce loyalty rewards for frequent customers to enhance customer retention.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.